nicholasconnors/docs-test/README.md

 # docs-test

-Just testing making a documentation website using different packages and hosted on GitHub pages
+Testing making a documentation website using different packages and hosted on GitHub pages

 ### MkDocs
 Installation: